 Greatest April Fools’ Day Pranks in Maine Radio History

-Happy April Fools' Day!
+April Fools' Day is coming up!
 The Rock and Roll Blimp has lead the way in Maine over the best six decades with epic April Fools Day hoaxes.
 We have literally stopped the state in its tracks with our capers over the years.
 What makes them more fantastic, is that most of these pranks were done before the age of social media, so the fact that we were able to fool an entire state for the day made it that more fun for us and hopefully for you,

 Here are the Greatest April Fools' Day Pranks in WBLM History